Carol Hart - Library and LRC Manager

 After your two automatic renewals, your books will be considered overdue unless you contact us to renew them, or your PAT or PDA has informed us that you have mitigating circumstances which prevented you from returning the book on time.
 You will then be invoiced for the replacement cost of the book.
 It is important to return books on time so that other students can access them.

 You can place a reservation (known as a 'Hold') on a book using our Library Search platform.
-You can specify if you would like to collect the book in the Library or have it posted to you.
+You can specify if you would like to collect the book (Click and Collect) in the Library or have it posted to you (Postal Loan).
 Click on the 'Place Hold' button to begin the process.
-Books for Click and Collect will be kept for you for two working days before being re-shelved.

-If you would like to return your books, you can return them in person to the Library or post them back using our Freepost address (please retain the receipt given to you by the Post Office).
+You can return books in person to the Library or post them back using our Freepost address (please retain the receipt given to you by the Post Office).
 We also have a Library Book return box.
-There is no cost to you if you use the Freepost address to send books back to us, but if you have several books, please separate them in to more than one parcel as the weigh limit for each Freepost parcel is 2kg - if your parcel weighs more than 2kg, the Post Office will ask you to pay for postage.
+There is no cost to you if you use the Freepost address to send books back to us, but if you have several books, please separate them in to more than one parcel as the weight limit for each Freepost parcel is 2kg - if your parcel weighs more than 2kg, the Post Office will ask you to pay for postage.

 There is a Library Book Return drop-box located in the Ground Floor Atrium.
 The drop-box is emptied daily by a member of the Library team.